2015 Thalys train attack

 On 21 August 2015, a man opened fire on a Thalys train on its way from Amsterdam to Paris.
 Four people were injured, including the assailant.
-French, American and British passengers confronted the attacker and subdued him when his rifle jammed.
+French, American and British passengers confronted the attacker and subdued him.
 For their heroism, they received France's highest decoration, the Legion of Honour.
 The assailant, later identified as Ayoub El Khazzani, initially claimed to be only a robber, but later confessed that he had wanted to "kill Americans" as revenge for bombings in Syria.